Caroline McLoughlin, PG Dip. Couns., Reg. MBACP (Heart2Heart In Fife)

 Concessions offered for

 I work with individual clients aged 16+ on a 1:1 basis.
 I am not able to offer couples or group counselling.

-I work from premises in Cairneyhill within a short walking distance of a bus stop.
+When working face to face, I work from premises in Cairneyhill within a short walking distance of a bus stop.
 The premises are wheelchair accessible and there is access to disabled toilet facilities.
 Free car park available.

 I have professional indemnity and public liability insurance, am registered with the Information Commissioner's Office, and am a member of the Protecting Vulnerable Groups (PVG) Scheme.